-The Booster Club meets monthly at the Rose Bowl Aquatics Center on the second Tuesday of the month at 7pm.
+The Booster Club meets monthly on the second Monday of the month at 6 pm.
 All families of current program participants are welcome to attend.

 All new players should attend a practice prior to registering.
-Contact Coach Roth at email@example.com to schedule a time for your first practice.
+Contact us at email@example.com to schedule a time for your first practice.

 There are three important requirements for Rose Bowl Water Polo team registration.
 When you have completed all three steps below, you will be completely registered.
 Only players who are completely registered will be allowed to practice and participate in tournaments.